 Mind responds to Mental Health Act Annual Statistics

-Under the Act, people with mental health problems can be formally detained in hospital (or 'sectioned') in the interests of their own health or safety, or for the protection of others.
-They can also be treated in the community, but subject to recall to hospital for assessment and/or treatment under a Community Treatment Order (CTO).
+Under the Act, people with mental health problems can be detained in hospital (or 'sectioned') for treatment, including by the police.
+Once discharged from hospital, they can also be made to return, if they are given a Community Treatment Order (CTO).